Latest US Weather Warnings and Safety Updates

 Alternatively, if you are unable to reach any of our staff based in Orlando, we recommend that you contact your booking agent directly for assistance.

-Nevertheless, if you voluntarily cancel your flight, perhaps due to concerns around the final trajectory of the hurricane, you may be expected to cover the additional cost.
+If your airline closes, you can expect them to rearrange your flight free of charge on the earliest available date.
+However, if you voluntarily cancel your flight, perhaps due to concerns about the final trajectory of the hurricane, you may be expected to cover the additional cost.

 To make sure you are aware of the status of your flight we recommend the following: